shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 The class table shows how many spell points you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a number of spell points equal to the spell's level or higher.
 You regain all expended spell points when you finish a long rest.

 Spells that you cast from your bonded schools have their attributes changed.
 If the spell has a range greater than Touch or Self, its casting range is changed to your Cast Range based on your level as shown in the class table.
 Spells that have a duration longer than Instantaneous also have their duration changed to your Spell Duration based on your level as shown in the class table.
 These spells also have a new stat called Tether Range.
 If the spell’s center of effect ever becomes further away from you than the Tether Range, then the spell ends automatically.
+Leaving the plane counts as leaving your Tether Range.

 ## Casting Cantrips